XPhyto (CSE:XPHY / OTC:XPHYF / FSE:4XT) announces European Approval for 25 Minute COVID-19 PCR Test

 Mescaline is already permitted for use in certain native American ceremonies in Canada and the United States.

-There is one company today with a solution to the standardized dosing problem.
-It is XPhyto Therapeutics (OTC: XPHYF).
+There is one company in particular that is working on a solution to the standardized dosing problem.
+It is XPhyto Therapeutics (OTCQB: XPHYF).

 “Lab in a tab” for rapid infectious disease detection